execut/yii2-cms-alias/README.md

-SEO module for Yii 2
+Alias module for Yii 2
 ========================